arnavmalik710/Quick-Commerce-Economics/README.md

-# Dark Store Unit Economics — Indian Quick Commerce
+# Profitability Thresholds in Indian Quick Commerce: A Dark Store Unit Economics Analysis

 ## Research question
 What is the exact mathematical tipping point required for a single dark store